Find out about the routes into teaching

 On all the courses you undertake placements in a school or early years setting which will give you practical experience.
-Apply for your course through the UCAS website.
+Apply for your course through the DfE Apply webpage.

 Please note, if your teacher training course starts on or after 1 April 2020, you are not required to take the professional skills tests.